-We calculated the number of different species represented in each of the remaining 67 clusters.
-The number of different species identified per cluster ranges from one species (20 clusters) to 10 species (one cluster) (Figure 6 and "Table-1\Accessory\clusters\non\Toxin\Pfam\information.xlsx" on GitHub).
+67 clusters.
+The number of different species identified per cluster ranges from one species (20 clusters) to 10 species (one cluster) (Figure 6 and "Table 1_Accessory_clusters_non_Toxin_Pfam_information.xlsx" on GitHub).
 16 clusters are associated with more than three species.
 When multiple species are present, they are part of the same group.
-For instance, in 11 clusters with accessory sequences from more than three species are ticks.
-In four clusters, the only species represented are snakes, sometimes from the same family (e.g. cluster 61 contains sequences from eight species across four genera of Viperidae snakes).
+For instance, in 11 clusters with accessory sequences from more than three species, all the species are ticks.
+In four clusters, the only species represented are snakes, sometimes from the same family (e.g., cluster 61 contains sequences from eight species across four genera of Viperidae snakes).